 WDM technology is commonly used in today’s optical networks.
 It basically assigns each service (10G LAN, SONET/SDH, Fiber Channel, etc) an independent dedicated wavelength—which then is multiplexed into one single fiber.
 Eliminating the use of multiple fibers while increasing fiber capacity, the WDM system is beneficial to both service providers and end-users.
 Optical transponder, also referred to as O-E-O (optical-electrical-optical), serves as an integrated part of the WDM system and it is critical for signal transmission in the whole system.
 This article will guide you through how optical transponder operates in a WDM network.

-The optical transponder (O-E-O) works as a re-generator which converts an optical input signal into electrical form, then generates a logical copy of an input signal and uses this signal to drive a transmitter to generate an optical signal at the new wavelength (optical-electrical-optical).
+The optical WDM transponder (O-E-O) works as a re-generator which converts an optical input signal into electrical form, then generates a logical copy of an input signal and uses this signal to drive a transmitter to generate an optical signal at the new wavelength (optical-electrical-optical).
 Its most prominent feature is that it automatically receives, amplifies, and then re-transmits a signal on a different wavelength without altering the data/signal content.
 Clients can be electrical or optical (1310 or 1550 nm), co-located or some distance away.
 Line side interfaces can be fiber, CWDM or DWDM with a variety of reaches supported.

-Optical transponder is widely accepted in WDM networking and many other applications. let’s go through some commonly used ones.
+The optical transponder is widely accepted in WDM networking and many other applications. let’s go through some commonly used ones.

 Some optical transponders can convert from multimode to single-mode fiber, short reach to long reach lasers, and/or 850/1310 nm to 1550 nm wavelengths.
 Each optical transponder module is protocol transparent and operates fully independent of the adjacent channels.